pkam-byte/Titanic/README.md

 This is a small sample of the analysis of what sorts of people were likely to survive.

+This Notebook shows:
+- Importing Data with Pandas
+- Cleaning data
-This Notebook shows: Importing Data with Pandas, Cleaning data and Exploring data through various Visualizations with Matplotlib.
+- Exploring data through various Visualizations with Matplotlib.